 - Christmas Eve Pajamas – This started with our oldest daughter’s second Christmas.
 She was a year old.
 We were young parents on a serious budget.
 I wanted to take Christmas morning photographs of her in festive pajamas.
 Fourteen years later and we still buy our children festive pajamas every year.
 They get to open that one gift on Christmas eve and they really look forward to it.

 - Baking Christmas Cookies – Christmas and cookies just go together.
 We turn on some Christmas music and hit the kitchen every year to spend an afternoon making basic sugar cookies or chocolate chip cookies.
 It’s loads of fun and is a great option for a super cold evening.
+It’s also a super cheap family day.

 - Building a Gingerbread House – We let the kids pick out a kit and we spend an evening gathered around the kitchen table building a gingerbread house.
 This becomes the centerpiece of the table for the rest of the season.